-Late summer is a great time to see kingfishers when the young leave the nest and head off to find their own territory.
+Late summer is a great time to see kingfishers.
+By then the young have left the nest to find their own territory.

-Would we be as lucky today?
-Well we were making far too much noise as we approached the creek so were not surprised to see a little egret making a hasty exit.
-We leant on the railings at the top of the creek chatting until we were interrupted by a series of sharp whistles and a flash of azure streaked passed us into the creek … this kingfisher was soon joined by another.
+We leant on the railings at the top of the creek and heard a series of sharp whistles.
+It was a pair of kingfishers, with a flash of azure they streaked passed us into the creek.
 We watched the pair fish the length of the creek for several minutes.

-When they eventually flew out of sight I was treated to a picnic breakfast of apple, a proper English one, cheese and two lusciously ripe figs fresh from my friend’s garden.
+When they left it was time for breakfast.
+Breakfast consisted of an apple, a proper English one, cheese and two lusciously ripe figs fresh from my friend’s garden.